 Men feared that equality for women might place them in jeopardy, and there were plenty of men that disliked or hated outspoken women who sought equality rights.
 Moreover, many people thought certain woman dangerous, women such as Marie Antoinette or Royalist sympathizer Charlotte Corday, whom they blamed for having created turmoil and unhappiness throughout France.

-Some people also thought Olympe to be as dangerous as Marie Antoinette or Corday.
+Some people also thought that Olympe was as dangerous as Marie Antoinette or Corday.
 That was because Olympe always had an opinion and freely gave it.
 Moreover, because she did not conform to what many people saw as proper feminine behavior, people sometimes attempted to physically attack her.
 One such incident might have turned into something bad had she not quickly turned the tables:

 “Olympe was seated in a crowd; and a brutal wretch, seizing her head, held it tightly under his arm, and dragged off her bonnet; her hair fell down, her poor gray hair destroyed by talent and passion, for she was only thirty-eight years old.